NWRA Expands Government Affairs Team

 About Teddy Greissing

-Teddy Greissing is a Manager of Government Relations with the National Waste and Recycling Association.
+Teddy Greissing is a Manager of Government Relations with the National Waste & Recycling Association.

 He previously worked for Sanofi, a global pharmaceutical company, where he supported the work of the Federal Government Affairs team.
-In addition, Teddy worked with a team to establish a best in class Civic Action Program, with a Grass Roots Program designed to educate employees and the public on critical policy issues impacting the business.
-During his time working with the Civic Action Team they grew the contributions to the PAC tenfold.
+In addition, Teddy worked with a team to establish a best-in -lass Civic Action Program, with a Grass Roots Program designed to educate employees and the public on critical policy issues impacting the business.
+During his time working with the Civic Action Team, they grew the contributions to the PAC tenfold.
 Prior to his work with Sanofi, Teddy worked on the John McCain presidential campaign.

 About Jonathan Taylor

-Jonathan Taylor is a Manager of Government Relations with the National Waste and Recycling Association.
+Jonathan Taylor is a Manager of Government Relations with the National Waste & Recycling Association.